mo-ya/tmux-agent/README.md

     $ tmux-initload <session>

-If a config file with the same name is existing, loading the config file is prior.
+If a initial action file with the same name is existing, loading the file is prior.

 File Format